-Bozeman, Montana is located in Gallatin County and is just over an hour away from Yellowstone National Park and the Big Sky Resort.
+Bozeman, Montana, is located in Gallatin County, just over an hour from Yellowstone National Park and Big Sky Resort.
 This picturesque city was named after trailblazer John Bozeman, who opened a way for pioneers to travel from the Oregon Trail to the mining town of Virginia City, Montana.

-This new route, opened in 1864, was named the Bozeman Trail.
+This new route opened in 1864 and was named the Bozeman Trail.
 In the same year, John Bozeman helped found the city that also received his name.

 Surrounded by several significant mountain ranges, Bozeman offers some incredible views of Montana’s stunning scenery.
 These ranges include the Bridger Mountains, Tobacco Root Mountains, Big Belt Mountains, Horseshoe Hills, the Gallatin Range, and the Madison Range.

-With towering peaks in almost every direction, there are countless outdoor activities and adventures for locals and tourists alike to enjoy.
-From horseback riding and hiking trails to skiing and fly fishing, the Bozeman area offers something for everyone.
+With towering peaks in almost every direction, there are countless outdoor activities and adventures for locals and tourists alike.

 Bozeman is also home to Montana State University, the state’s largest university.
 The campus and surrounding area provide museums, restaurants, and galleries and are close to many Downtown Bozeman attractions.

-The city can be reached via the Bozeman Yellowstone International Airport and is not far from Yellowstone National Park itself.
+The city can be reached via Bozeman-Yellowstone International Airport and is not far from Yellowstone National Park.
 It features a wide variety of hotels, cabins, and vacation rentals to entice tourists to stay and experience all the area has to offer.

 - Where to Stay in Bozeman, Montana